-NSW Trauma System Small Research Grant Scheme 2019
+NSW Trauma System Research Grant Scheme 2020

-Applications for research funding – Injury Prevention
+Applications for research funding – trauma in older patients

-- facilitate ongoing collaboration across the trauma system with the ACI
+- facilitate ongoing collaboration across the trauma system

 - increase the likelihood of further funding through other competitive research grant schemes.

 A total funding pool of $60,000 is available to fund this research grant scheme.
-It is anticipated that three projects (each up to $20,000) will be supported in this funding round.
-In addition to funding, in-kind support from ITIM can also available for the provision and analysis of data.
+Only one project will be supported in this funding round.
+In addition to funding, in-kind support from ITIM is also available for the provision and analysis of data.
 Applicants are encouraged to demonstrate plans for continuation of the study based on other sources of funding such as a National Health and Medical Research Council (NHMRC) partnership grant.

 - The team conducting the research has a proven track record in trauma research or quality improvement